quedexnet/python-api/README.md

 ## Important!

-* Prices (in offers, trades and quotes) of futures instruments are expressed in USD per BTC.
-Option strike prices are&nbsp;also expressed in USD per BTC, but **option premium prices (in offers, trades and quotes) are expressed in BTC per USD**.
-For details, see [Inverse Notation][inverse-notation-docs] on our website.
 * Quedex Exchange uses an innovative [schedule of session states][faq-session-schedule].
 Some session states employ different order matching model - namely, [Auction][faq-what-is-auction].
   Please consider this when placing orders.